- Earned an Emmy, Golden Globe, Screen Actors Guild and ALMA Award for her portrayal of 'Betty Suarez' on Ugly Betty

 - Ambassador for "America4America" dedicated to engaging Latinos across the country to discuss issues such as voter ID laws, education, and immigration

-Behind the scenes, Ferrera has started her own television and film production company, Take Fountain.
+In 2006, Ferrera founded her own television and film production company, Take Fountain.

 Born and raised in Los Angeles, Ferrera is the youngest of six children.
-A graduate of the University of Southern California, the actress studied International Relations while pursuing her career in film and television.
+As a graduate of the University of Southern California, Ferrera studied International Relations while pursuing her career in film and television.

 “Thanks so much for you and your team's assistance.
 We look forward to working with CAA Speakers again soon.”